gleich/texsch/README.md

 ## ⚠️ Notice

-I am refining and testing texsch on my setup and plan to release in early october.
+I am refining and testing texsch on my setup and plan to release in the summer of 2021.

 <!-- DO NOT REMOVE - contributor_list:start -->
 ## 👥 Contributors